Smithfield, Virginia: Culture and architecture

-Known as the ham capital of the world, Smithfield currently attracts many tourists.
+Known as the ham capital of the world, Smithfield attracts many tourists.
 Smithfield's Historic District is a major attraction, with more than 70 contributing properties from the Colonial, Federal, and Victorian periods.
 Historic buildings that lure tourists include the Isle of Wight County Museum, Historic Fort Huger, the Schoolhouse Museum, the Old Courthouse of 1750, and St. Luke's Church, a National Historic Landmark located just outside downtown.
 Other sites of historic interest include the former colonial tavern, now the Smithfield Inn; the Wentworth-Grinnan House, and Windsor Castle Park.

 Countryside attractions just outside Smithfield include Boykin's Tavern Museum, the 1800 Isle of Wight Courthouse, and Darden's Country Store & Smokehouse.
 The Jamestown/Scotland Ferry (located in Surry) allows tourists to visit Williamsburg, Virginia, as well, linking Smithfield to the historic triangle.
 Smithfield is a convenient day trip from Norfolk, Richmond, and Virginia Beach.

 The Fort Boykin Archaeological Site (44IW20), Four Square, P. D. Gwaltney Jr. House, Ivy Hill Cemetery, Col. Josiah Parker Family Cemetery, Poplar Hill, Robert Tynes House, and Wolftrap Farm are listed on the National Register of Historic Places.

 Smithfield offers an array of events throughout the year.
 Family events include the Christmas Parade, the Smithfield Farmers Market, and Smithfield Olden Days.
 Local businesses and restaurants also offer entertainment.
 Jalapeños and Smithfield Station offer live music, while the Smithfield Little Theater offers various selections of plays throughout the year.

 Windsor Castle Park, Nike Park, Cypress Creek Golf Course, and Smithfield Station Restaurant, Waterfront Inn & Marina are some recreational sites of Smithfield.
 Boating, fishing, hunting, and biking are enjoyed, and the city has a local skate park, trails, and campgrounds.